Skip to main content

 The vast majority of our positions are full time service terms of 11 months, beginning in September and ending the following August.
 Members are required to serve a minimum of 1,700 hours during this time - about 40 hours per week.

 Part time service terms of 6 months and 3 months are occasionally available, part-time positions will be posted as they are available.
-Members are required to serve a minimum of 900 hours or 450 hours, respectively.

 View Our Performance Goals